Making an Embossed Candle is fun and the results can be stunning. Cathy from the USA asked me how it to make one. Thank you for the question, Cathy!

 How to Make an Embossed Candle

-There are two ways I know of to make an embossed candle.
+There are a couple of ways I know of to make an embossed candle.

 Here's how to heat set your image into your candle with embossing powder (EP):

 - First, find some candle decal paper and work with that.
 The only place I found it on the web is at a site called Candle Decal Paper but maybe you could find some at your local craft shop.
 Make sure whatever you use is safe enough to have around a burning flame.
 You don't want your creation to cause a house fire!

 - Start with the decal paper flat on your table.
 Stamp your image on the decal paper in Versamark ink or something similarly sticky, and then add your glitter or EP.

 - Heat set it with a heat tool.

 - Once you have the image looking the way you would like, carefully cut it out and moisten the back with a little bit of water.
 You don't want to saturate it, but the water will help it to stick to the candle wax.
 Try misting with a fine spray of water from a little spray bottle.

 - Place your image on the candle, and then cover it with waxed paper.
 Hold that in place while you use your heat tool to melt it into the candle.
 Make sure the heat tool is always about 6" (15cm) way from your image.
 Move it evenly over the outline.

 - Tilt the candle away from you a bit while you are embossing so any hot wax falls safely onto your work surface and not on you

 - The decal will disappear into the wax and the image will remain.
 Allow your project to cool for awhile, then peel off the waxed paper.